British American Tobacco Australia - BAT Australia's Credit Privacy Statement

-In addition to this Credit Privacy Statement, we will on occasion provide specific notifications about how we use particular credit information that we collect.
+In addition to this Credit Privacy Statement, we will on occasion provide specific notifications about how we use particular Credit Information that we collect.

 This Credit Privacy Statement is to be read in conjunction with our Privacy Statement which is available at www.bata.com.au/privacy.
+If you would like to request a copy of this Credit Privacy Statement in another form, please contact us at the details below.

 We may also obtain a credit report about an individual from a credit reporting body when the Australian privacy law permits us to do so, if an individual, or company of which an individual is director, has been provided with Credit Terms, or has provided a guarantee for Credit Terms.